 1 pinch ground black pepper

-1 tsp raw honey or maple syrup
+1 tsp raw honey or the sweetener of choice

 1/2 tsp ghee (optional)

 |1.
-Mix all the ingredients in a non-reactive saucepan.|
+Mix all the ingredients in a non-reactive saucepan.

 2. Bring to a boil, reduce heat, and simmer about 10 minutes.

-3. Strain into a mug, and enjoy!
+3. Strain into a mug, dilute with water if you would like, and enjoy!

 Golden milk is especially beneficial if drunk about an hour before bedtime.